marimoreiratw/marimoreiratw/README.md

 Nice to meet you, I'm Mari 😄

-I'm a Technical Writer for almost 2 years, one of them as Tech Writer Lead at Zup Innovation.
+I'm a Technical Writer for almost 2 years.
+I had the opportunity to become a Lead of a team with 5 TWs and, recently, I became the first Technical Writer of iFood, the biggest latam foodtech.

 My core role as a TW is to help our development teams to write technical software documentation, tutorials, release notes, articles, and other tech content to help people achieve their goals using our products.